-Heifer Kenya is a part of the East Africa Dairy Development project, which was initiated in 2008 as a four-year, $50 million project funded by the Gates Foundation to help 180,000 smallholder dairy farmer families to double their household income, create, connect and expand dairy market infrastructure and sustainably increase dairy productivity and efficiency.
+Heifer Kenya is involved in the East Africa Dairy Development project, which was initiated in 2008 as a four-year, $42.8 million project funded by the Gates Foundation to help 179,000 smallholder dairy farmer families to double their household income, create, connect and expand dairy market infrastructure and sustainably increase dairy productivity and efficiency.

 Key Services Heifer Provides:

-Sustainable agricultural production: Soil management; Zero grazing for dairy cows and goats; Free range grazing for other livestock
+Sustainable agricultural production: Soil management; zero grazing for dairy cows and goats and free range grazing for other livestock

 Post-harvest management and processing: Storage and chilling plants

-Market development: Enterprise development; Strengthening farming institutions; New farming techniques; Linking to the private sector
+Market development: Enterprise development; strengthening farming institutions; new farming techniques and linking to the private sector

 See where Heifer is working around the world to end hunger.